jvs/spk/design.md

         # Emit a "release" event using the "b" key.
         release "b"

-        # Emit the event using its action, which is either "press" or "release".
+        # Emit the event using the same type, which is either "press" or "release".
-        emit event.action(event.key)
+        emit event.type(event.key)
     }
 }
 ```